 Examples include Software Engineering where technological innovation demands constant reconceptualization of knowledge, and Finance, where changing regulations and recent failures require new solutions and process innovation.
 Knowledge workers in such contexts must learn continually to maintain expertise.

-Work and Learning at the Boundaries of Knowledge (WLBK) is a GCU partnership with two leading organisations operating in the aforementioned sectors.
-The study will examine the learning practices of knowledge workers in these two organisations and will study (for example):
+Work and Learning at the Boundaries of Knowledge (WLBK) is a GCU study examining the learning practices of knowledge workers.

-The study is guided by the following key research questions:
+The study was guided by the following key research questions:

 This project was a partnership with the Chartered Institute of Securities & Investment: CISI.